Tian-Bai/Tian-Bai.github.io/_pages/about.md

 show_reposts: false
 ---

-I recently graduated from McGill University with an Honours B.Sc. in Mathematics and Computer Science, and I will be pursuing a Ph.D. in Statistics at Stanford University starting Fall 2025.
-I am generally interested in statistics and statistical machine learning, and I am particularly piqued by areas such as:
+I am a first-year Statistics Ph.D. student at Stanford University.
+I am broadly interested in statistics and statistical machine learning, and I am particularly piqued by areas such as:

 - **Enhancing reliability and trustworthiness of AI/ML Systems**: I am interested in the development and application of methods for accessing and improving the reliability of black-box AI/ML systems (e.g. uncertainty quantification, statistical inference with AI systems), enabling confident deployments in risk-sensitive settings.

 - **Understanding foundational aspects of AI/ML Systems**: I am fascinated by the inner workings of complex ML models, which are often opaque.
-My aim is to gain a deeper understanding of these systems or potentially enhance their transparency through structural modifications.
+I am interested in developing a deeper understanding of these systems and exploring ways to improve their transparency through principled structural or methodological modifications.

-Currently, I am working on generalizations and applications of conformal inference under the supervision of [Prof. Archer Y. Yang](https://www.math.mcgill.ca/yyang/) and also collaborating with [Dr. Ying Jin](https://ying531.github.io/).
+Most recently, my work has centered on generalizations and applications of conformal inference.

+Before starting my Ph.D., I graduated from McGill University, where I studied mathematics, computer science, and statistics.
+During my undergraduate studies, I had the privilege of working with [Prof. Archer Y. Yang](https://www.math.mcgill.ca/yyang/) and [Prof. Ying Jin](https://ying531.github.io/).

 You can download my CV <a href='/assets/pdf/CV.pdf'>here</a>.